 Other questions I could ask:

-- Did you listening to the encouragement from your brother/sister?
+- Did you listen to the encouragement from your brother/sister?

 - Were you willing to be corrected?